46 TV shows to watch in 2017

 Based on Joe R. Lansdale's '90s book series, this noir-lite comedy about two friends, Hap Collins (James Purefoy) and Leonard Pine (Michael Kenneth Williams), stumbling on and solving crime in '80s-era Texas is back for a second, six-episode season.
 If the yellow landscapes of True Detective's first season spoke to you, you might like the swampy texture of Hap and Leonard too.
 No Christina Hendricks this time, but there's evidently a skeleton and a "literal pissing match."

 Damon Lindelof and Tom Perrotta's gently post-apocalyptic show about the aftermath of an event called the "Sudden Departure," which caused 140 million people to vanish, is back for its third and final season.
 The beauty of The Leftovers has always been its belatedness: Most shows (like Under the Dome) are about the Big Thing happening; The Leftovers is only interested in the weird aftershocks of living with a mystery that's unsolved and likely unsolvable.
 That means love, friendship, cults.
-Starring Justin Theroux, Amy Brenneman, Christopher Eccleston, and Liv Tyler, you should also watch this for Perrotta's great dialogue and the show's distinctive look.
+Starring Justin Theroux, Amy Brenneman, and Christopher Eccleston, you should also watch this for Perrotta's great dialogue and the show's distinctive look.
+(Update: Our recaps of The Leftovers are available here.)

 A small-town show about a group of girls dealing with the murder of their "leader" Alison, Pretty Little Liars put ABC Family (now Freeform) on the map.
 The teen thriller became a social media phenomenon back in 2010 and will wrap up the second half of its seventh and last season.
 The first half of season seven featured a beheading; hopefully there will be more of the campy and ridiculous in Rosewood as the pack finally confronts their mysterious tormentor.